chinchalinchin/qldb-orm/README.md

 CloudFormation
 --------------

 A **QLDB** CloudFormation template is also available in the *cf* directory of this project's [Github](https://github.com/Makpar-Innovation-Laboratory/innolqb).
 A script has been provided to post this template to **CloudFormation**, assuming your [AWS CLI has been authenticated and configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
-Clone the repository and then rrom the project root, execute the following script and specify the `<ledger-name>` to create a ledger on the QLDB service,
+Clone the repository and then from the project root, execute the following script and specify the `<ledger-name>` to create a ledger on the **QLDB** service,

 ```shell
 ./scripts/cf-stack --ledger <ledger-name>